-Both the GFX 50S and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the GFX 50S does not have a direct predecessor.
+The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm GFX 50S and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm GFX 50S:

 - More detail: Offers more megapixels (51.1 vs 12MP) with a 102% higher linear resolution.